 Repairing the harm and loss caused by crime.

-Prior to participating in the Restorative Justice process the young offender must meet strict eligibility criteria.
+Prior to participating in the Restorative Justice process the referred person must meet strict eligibility criteria.
 All seven criteria must be met:

 1. The individuals referral must be consistent with the protection of society.